$10 Million Verdict in Ventura County Car Crash Case

 The Trial and Jury Verdict

 The plaintiff’s attorneys, Elliott Jung and Emma Van Ginneken of HHJ Trial Attorneys, and Taylor Gaines of Batta Fulkerson, rejected multiple settlement offers before trial.
 The defense initially offered $350,000, calling it a "gift."
-As the trial progressed, they increased their offer to $3 million, but the plaintiff's team declined.
+The defense then offered $1million at the start of trial.
+The defense then offered $3 million, after closing arguments.

-During trial, the plaintiff’s attorneys highlighted how the crash had impacted their client’s life, particularly his ability to be a father and husband.
+During closing arguments, the plaintiff’s attorney Elliott Jung highlighted how the crash had impacted their client’s life, particularly his ability to be a father and husband.
 The jury deliberated for just one day before awarding $10,024,171 in damages, closely aligning with the plaintiff’s demands:

 - $1.9 million for future economic damages